 Lecce.
 Lecce is distinguished by an elaborate style of Baroque and Rococo decoration wrought in the soft, honey-coloured tufa of the region, an outstanding example being the church of Sta.
 Croce.
 See also the Norman church of SS.
 Niccolò e Cataldo, founded by Tancred.
 Some free time.

 Bari, Trani.
-Bari, capital of Puglia, has an extensive and unspoilt mediaeval quarter beside the sea.
+Bari, capital of Puglia, has an extensive and unspoilt medieval quarter beside the sea.
 The Basilica di S. Nicola, begun in 1087, is not only the first but also the greatest of Puglian Romanesque churches; the episcopal throne here is remarkable.
-Also visit the cathedral (1170) and later mediaeval Angevin castle.
+Also visit the cathedral (1170) and later medieval Angevin castle.
 Back in Trani, visit the magically beautiful Romanesque cathedral on the waterfront.

 Castel del Monte, Barletta.
 Castel del Monte, situated on an isolated peak, is Frederick II’s extraordinarily sophisticated hunting lodge and one of the most intriguing secular buildings of the Middle Ages.
 The castle at Barletta houses a bust of Frederick II.

-Canosa, Melfi, Venosa.
+Canosa, Troia, Venosa.
 Canosa di Puglia has an 11th-century cathedral.
-Continue to the hilltop town of Melfi in Basilicata, which was for a while the main centre of Norman power in Italy.
-The impressive but unfinished Abbazia della SS.
+The cathedral in Troia is influenced by Pisan Romanesque and Arabic art, and houses re-used Roman columns.
+Leave Puglia for Basilicata: the impressive but unfinished Abbazia della SS.
 Trinità at Venosa was built from the 12th-century over an early Christian church.
 Return to Puglia for the final night in Trani.

 Benevento, Salerno.
 Cross the Apennines to Campania.
 Benevento was a strategic Roman colonia, Lombard Duchy and Norman from 1081.
 The Arch of Trajan is one of the finest surviving Roman triumphal arches.
 Sta.
 Sofia has a magnificent 12th-century cloister.
 The seaport of Salerno has an 11th-century cathedral with a fine sculpted portal and a 12th-century ivory altarpiece.
 Overnight in Seiano.

 Sant’Angelo in Formis.
 The Basilica di S. Angelo in Formis has outstanding 11th-century frescoes.
-Fly from Rome to London Heathrow, arriving at c.
+Fly from Rome to London Heathrow (British Airways), arriving at c.
 7.15pm.

 Price, per person

-Flights (economy class) with Alitalia (aircraft: Airbus 320/Embraer 90); travel by private coach; hotel accommodation; breakfasts, 1 lunch and 5 dinners with wine, water, coffee; all admissions; all taxes; all tips; the services of the lecturer.
+Flights (economy class) with ITA Airways and British Airways (aircraft: Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts, 1 lunch and 5 dinners with wine, water, coffee; all admissions; all taxes; all tips; the services of the lecturer.

-Patria Palace Hotel, Lecce: stylish 5-star hotel in an excellent location near the church of Sta.
-Croce in the historic centre.
+Hotel Risorgimento, Lecce: stylish 5-star hotel located in the historic centre.
 Hotel San Paolo al Convento, Trani: charming 4-star hotel converted from a 15th-century convent.
 Grand Hotel Angiolieri, Seiano: modern 5-star hotel in the village of Seiano, close to the town of Vico Equense.
 Single rooms are doubles for sole use throughout.

 The tour involves a lot of walking on uneven pavement in archaeological sites as well as in the town centres where vehicular access is restricted.
 It should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Fitness is essential.
 Some days involve a lot of driving.
 Average distance by coach per day: 99 miles.